balderdashy/sails-docs/reference/blueprint-api/Destroy.md

 ### Socket notifications

-If you have WebSockets enabled for your app, then every client [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to the destroyed record will receive a notification where the event name is that of the model identity (e.g. `pony`), and the &ldquo;message&rdquo; has the following format:
+If you have WebSockets enabled for your app, then every client [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to the destroyed record will receive a notification where the event name is that of the model identity (e.g. `user`), and the &ldquo;message&rdquo; has the following format:

 ```
 verb: 'destroyed',